 Navigating the Las Vegas Strip can be confusing, especially if it’s your first time visiting Sin City.
-So, I created a map to help you find your way around the Strip.
-Feel free to download and print it out below…
+So, I created this Vegas Strip map to help you find your way around the Strip.
+Feel free to download and print it out below.

 All the major hotels and casinos on the Strip are included on this 3D map.
 I even threw in a few of the major hotels that are a block or two off the Strip.